csgol/csgol/README.md

 - 📚 - Always Learning
 - ☕️ - Current Student
-- 💻 - I'm a application analyst with a focus on Frontend Development
+- 💻 - I'm a application analyst with a focus on Frontend Development, IT & Security
 - 🔭 I’m working on **AWS**!

 <!--<h3 align="left">Connect with me:</h3>-->